top of page

 Once you have gathered recommendations, take the time to research each attorney’s background, focusing on their expertise in family law and their approach to handling cases like yours.
 Visit their websites, read through their publications if available, and consider their participation in family law advocacy groups or community organizations; these aspects can offer a glimpse into their personality and philosophy.

-Before you meet with anyone, make the most of your time by writing down your questions in advance. - Alex Beattie, Divorce Prep Coach
+Before you meet with anyone, make the most of your time by writing down your questions in advance.

 Preparing a list of questions that matter to you, reflecting not just on the legal outcomes you seek but also on the emotional support and understanding you require during this time.
-This step is an an empowering act that places you in the driver’s seat, ensuring that when you choose your legal representative, you do so with confidence and a clear vision for the future you are striving to build.
+This step is an empowering act that places you in the driver’s seat, ensuring that when you choose your legal representative, you do so with confidence and a clear vision for the future you are striving to build.

 Finding the Right Divorce Attorney: Your Step-by-Step Guide